czyys/dustforceguide/README.md

 ### Changing directions of attacks ###

-It’s possible to change the direction of your attack after you’ve initiated it but the new direction has to be inputted within a specific window.
+It’s possible to change the direction of your attack after you’ve initiated it but the new direction has to be inputted within a specific time window.

 Changing the direction from forward to back: